 Yes, there are trails leading up and down, but even if you visit Table Mountain with the cable car, there are several options for a bit of walking around at the top.

-In fact, there are three loop routes which all follow the same path, but of which the two shorter ones simply cut through the middle of the loop a bit sooner.
+In fact, there are three loop routes that all follow the same path, but of which the two shorter ones simply cut through the middle of the loop a bit sooner.
 The Klipspringer one is the longest one, followed by the Agama Walk and the Dassie walk.

 We took the longest route and made a little detour getting on one of the trails that head down the mountain as well.
-It took us a little over an hour over mostly flat terrain, making plenty of stops to admire the Table Mountain flora and fauna along the way.
+It took us a little over an hour over mostly flat terrain, making plenty of stops to admire the Table Mountain flora and fauna along the way

 Vegetation up on table mountain consists mostly out of different kinds of fynbos, with their being over 2,000 kinds of plants and flowers on the mountain.